briankoser/sfc-listeners-guide/episodes/0049-the-time-traveler-strife.md

 last_listen: 2018-05-03
 recommendation: yes
 recommendation_reason: Decent.
 Daniel drove the discussion and Koby was Koby.
-archivist_note: Didn't realize the title was a pun on The Time Traveller's Wife until the post-credits scene.
+archivist_note: Didn't realize the title was a pun on The Time Traveller's Wife until the post-outro scene.
 ---
 # Main Topic